 Because aphid populations can build up so rapidly, a regular monitoring

-(before winged adults are produced), control can often be achieved by
+early (before winged adults are produced), control can often be

-greenhouses, and some of these are compatible
+vegetables and ornamental greenhouses, and some of these are compatible

 with biological control.
 Please refer to OMAFRA Publication 370,

 General Control Strategies